alyQamar/Taqs/README.md

 #### Note:

-Please make sure to replace the OpenWeatherMap API key in the code with your own API key.
+- Please make sure to replace the OpenWeatherMap API key in the code with your own API key.
+- Zip codes for US regions

 ## Contributions